ullahsamee/BindCraft-uv/README.md

 **Note: Before posting an issue, read the complete wiki <a href="https://github.com/martinpacesa/BindCraft/wiki/De-novo-binder-design-with-BindCraft">here</a>.
 Issues that are covered in the wiki will be closed without an answer.**

 ## Installation
-First you need to clone this repository.
-Replace **[install_folder]** with the path where you want to install it.
+clone this repo

-`git clone https://github.com/martinpacesa/BindCraft [install_folder]`
+`git clone https://github.com/ullahsamee/BindCraft [install_folder]`

-The navigate into your install folder using *cd* and run the installation code.
-BindCraft requires a CUDA-compatible Nvidia graphics card to run.
-In the *cuda* setting, please specify the CUDA version compatible with your graphics card, for example '11.8'.
-If unsure, leave blank but it's possible that the installation might select the wrong version, which will lead to errors.
-In *pkg_manager* specify whether you are using 'mamba' or 'conda', if left blank it will use 'conda' by default.
+`cd BindCraft`

+`chmod +x install_bindcraft.sh`

+`./install_bindcraft.sh`

+The script will activate the env for you, but in case if not then use this.
+`source ./activate_bindcraft.sh`

+Test your installation
+`python -u ./bindcraft.py --settings './settings_target/PDL1.json' --filters './settings_filters/default_filters.json' --advanced './settings_advanced/default_4stage_multimer.json'`

-Note: This install script will install PyRosetta, which requires a license for commercial purposes.
+Note: Using uv `./install_bindcraft.sh` script will setup BindCraft with Python3.12, CUDA 13.0 and jax 0.7.2 and PyRosetta with(Python3.12).
+PyRosetta, requires a license for commercial purposes.
 The code requires about 2 Mb of storage space, while the AlphaFold2 weights take up about 5.3 Gb.

-`bash install_bindcraft.sh --cuda '12.4' --pkg_manager 'conda'`

 ## Google Colab
 <a href="https://colab.research.google.com/github/martinpacesa/BindCraft/blob/main/notebooks/BindCraft.ipynb">